3.3. Connector and Connection Types

 Other modules might offer a field on their panel to adjust the number of shown connectors (e.g., Switch).

-To connect to an otherwise invisible connector, start to drag at a source connector.
-When the drag has been started, modules with invisible connectors show a plus sign at their upper right corner.
-Move over this plus sign with the connection still dragged; this reveals the hidden connectors of that module.
-Now, the connection can be established by dropping the connection on the desired destination connector.
+To connect to an otherwise invisible connector, start dragging from a source connector.
+Once the drag has started, modules with invisible connectors will display a plus sign in their upper right corner.
+Move the dragged connection over this plus sign to reveal the hidden connectors of that module.
+The connection can then be established by dropping it on the desired destination connector.

 Table 3.4.
 Connecting to an Invisible Connector